Christian Munsee: Wisconsin

 By the 1830s, a faction of the Christian Munsee favored a move to the American West.
-In 1837, some of the Munsee from Fairfield journeyed to Wisconsin to join another Christian band of Indians, the Stockbridge Indians, a combination of the last remnants of the Mohican and Wappinger peoples of the east bank of the Hudson, whence the two tribes became known collectively as the Stockbridge-Munsee.
+In 1837, some of the Munsee from Fairfield journeyed to Wisconsin to join another Christian band of Indians, the Stockbridge Indians, a combination of the last remnants of the Mohican and Wappinger peoples of the east bank of the Hudson River in New York, whence the two tribes became known collectively as the Stockbridge-Munsee.
 They are now the Stockbridge-Munsee Community in Shawano County, Wisconsin.

 However, most of the Munsee eventually returned to Canada.
 The Christian Munsee in southern Ontario remain today as the Moravian of the Thames and the Munsee-Delaware Nation.

 Kansas

 A small band of Christian Munsee decided to migrate again, this time to Kansas Territory, to join their non-Christian Lenape kinsmen.
 They settled first in Wyandotte County, then Leavenworth County.
 A few families settled near Fort Scott in Bourbon County.
-By 1857, most of the other Lenape (of Kansas) were removed to Indian Territory.
+By 1857, most of the other Lenape (of Kansas) were removed to Indian Territory (now Oklahoma).

-The Christian Munsee, who now numbered less than one hundred, chose to purchase a new reservation in Franklin County from a small band of Ojibwa (Chippewa) that had migrated from Michigan.
+The Christian Munsee, who then numbered less than one hundred, chose to purchase a new reservation in Franklin County from a small band of Ojibwa (Chippewa) that had migrated from Michigan.
 The Treaty of 1859 officially combined the Swan Creek and Black River Band Chippewa and the Christian Munsee on a reservation of twelve square miles along the Marais des Cygnes River near the town of Ottawa.
 Signing the treaty for the Munsee were Henry Donohoe, Ignatius Caleb, and John Williams.

 Although the two tribes shared a reservation and were considered one tribe by the United States government in all dealings, they maintained their separate identities in cultural and religious practices.
 The Moravian church continued to send missionaries to the Munsee.

 Under the Dawes Act, the Chippewa-Christian Indian Reservation, as it was known in the 1859 treaty, was allotted to the individual members and descendants of the tribes in separate 160-acre plots.
 The people eventually accepted assimilation.
 In 1900, the final disbursement of federal funds was paid, and all benefits and official recognition as Native Americans were dissolved.
 A number of the Christian Munsee Tribe in Kansas live on the reservation in Ottawa, Kansas where they cling to their Christian faith and Lenape heritage.